 It is so much easier to pack what you need to bring for your hike in a backpack.
 Also, you will even out the weight and not end up with one side of your neck or shoulder being extremely stiff.
 I made the mistake of going for four full days to Machu Picchu and it took almost a week to recover – not fun!

-I don’t usually use specific backpacking gear when I go hiking but use a standard-sized waterproof backpack.
-Just go for something big enough to contain your day pack with necessities such as food, sunscreen, toilet paper, etc. Be sure to get a good one that won’t dig into your shoulder or have the weight completely out of balance.
+I always aim to buy a good hiking daypack from the best brands that will serve me for a long time. don’t usually use specific backpacking gear when I go hiking.
+At least, go for a good standard-sized waterproof backpack that is big enough to contain your daypack necessities such as food, sunscreen, toilet paper, etc. Be sure to get a good one that won’t dig into your shoulder or have the weight completely out of balance.

 4. Hiking Shoes